trolologuy/useful-tools/docs/readme.md

   - Fing
   - Waze
   - Authy
+  - [Mark O'Travel: Where I've Been](https://apps.apple.com/us/app/mark-otravel-tvoa-karta-putesestvij/id866778149) - Keep track of the countries where you have been and where you would like to go next.
   - [Pl@ntNet](https://plantnet.org/en/) - Identify one plant from a picture, and be part of a citizen science project on plant biodiversity
   - [F-Droid](https://f-droid.org/)
   - [termux](https://termux.com/) - Android terminal emulator and Linux environment app (no root rights required)